Conversational Italian: 5 Steps to Suave Speaking Skills

 Dust off those vocal chords, turn up the Italian music and sing!

-It feels like you’re just having fun, but singing gives learners a feel for word order and cadence.
-Depending on your musical selections, it can also be a super way to pick up idiomatic expressions.
+Not only is singing fun, but it also gives you a feel for word order and cadence.
+Depending on your musical selections, it can also be a superb way to pick up idiomatic expressions.

-If you’d like to hear what Italy’s hearing, Italian radio stations live stream on the internet.
-Tune into a popular channel and sing along with Italy—long distance!
+If you’d like to listen to what Italy’s listening, many Italian radio stations live stream online.
+Tune in to a popular music station and belt your heart out!

 4. Read Italian Aloud

-How does reading aloud help?
-Well, think about it: The more comfortable we are speaking a language, the more likely we are to engage in the activity.
-The more we engage, the easier it becomes.
+But think about it: the more comfortable you are when speaking words in your target language, the more likely you’ll want to engage in the activity.
+And the more engaged you are, the easier the process becomes.

-So any effort aimed at speaking Italian counts toward building conversational skills!
+So any effort at speaking Italian counts towards building conversational skills!

 Read Short Stories

-You don’t need to read anything massive or deep for there to be a positive effect from this part of your program.
+You don’t need to read anything too literary at this point.
 Reading something short works just as well as reading a full-length novel.

 One great resource is “Italian: Short Stories for Beginners.”
-As an added bonus, this volume comes with audio readings of the stories, so you can practice shadow reading (reading along with the audio and matching the pronunciation and cadence).
+As an added bonus, this volume comes with audio readings of the stories, so you can practice shadow reading—that is, reading along with the audio and matching the pronunciation and cadence.